Beastslash/about/governance/code-of-conduct.md

 ## Reprecussions
 Reprecussions for violating the Beastslash Code of Conduct can include:
+* us telling you to knock it off,
 * account suspensions and terminations,
 * disqualification from special events,
 * feature restrictions, such as chat mutes and world publishing bans,